blazing-edge-labs/api-skeleton/dev-docs/loaders.md

 ```

-> NOTE: When using `__`, make sure to cast it to correct type (not necessary if type is`text`).
+> NOTE: When using `__`, make sure to cast it to correct type (not necessary if it's a `text`).

 ## Loaders from Custom Resolvers

 `loader(...)` can be used to define loaders by providing your own resolver for keys.

-> Note: This is exposed mainly for non-SQL loaders, or for other kind of databases.
+> Note: This is exposed mainly for non-SQL loaders, or for other kind of databases or sources.
 When possible, it's recommended to use `loader.all` or `loader.one` instead.

 ```js
 const { byKeyed } = require('utils/data')